Toroidal compactifications of the moduli spaces of Drinfeld modules

 \begin{sbpara} Let $F$ be a function field in one variable over a finite field.
 Fix a place $\infty$ of $F$, and let $A$ be the subring of $F$ consisting of all elements which are integral outside $\infty$.

-In this paper (Part I) and its sequel (Part II), we construct toroidal compactifications of the moduli spaces of Drinfeld $A$-modules.
-In this Part I, we construct them in the case $A=\F_q[T]$.
-In Part II, we will construct them for general $A$ by a method of reduction to the case $A=\F_q[T]$. \end{sbpara}
+In this paper, we construct toroidal compactifications of the moduli spaces of Drinfeld $A$-modules in the case $A=\F_q[T]$.
+In a planned sequel to this paper, they will be constructed for general $A$ by a method of reduction to the case $A=\F_q[T]$. \end{sbpara}